pwilthew/Network-Monitoring/README.md

 # Database
 The database table is named as specified in the SNMP credentials file that the polling script reads; that is, the name on last line of snmp_switch.txt

-Each table has the following description:
+The table has the following description:

 if_index INT(5) NOT NULL,           This is the interface index as seen by the switch mac VARCHAR(50) NOT NULL,           Physical address of device vlan VARCHAR(5) NOT NULL,           VLAN where device was found name VARCHAR(120),                  Name of device as seen by the switch staff_name VARCHAR(120),            Name of employee who uses the device. **Manually populated** description VARCHAR(120),           Description of device as seen by the switch switch_port INT(5),                 Physical switch port the device was found on manufacturer VARCHAR(120),          Manufacturer of device.
 Automatically populated with the help of MacLookUp.py allowed_vlan_list VARCHAR(120),     Comma separated list of VLANs in which the device is accepted (format example: '1, 3, 4'). **Manually populated** most_recent_ipv4 VARCHAR(50),       Last IPv4 address seen by the switch.
 If the switch does not route the device, then the address is obtained from the firewall most_recent_ipv6 VARCHAR(50),       Last IPv6 address seen by the switch, if applicable is_uplink VARCHAR(1),               If the port is considered a trunkport. `show run` will show which ports have `switchport mode trunk`. **Manually populated** last_seen TIMESTAMP,                The last time the device was seen by the switch most_recent_detection TIMESTAMP,    This is called ifLastChange, or interface last change is_new VARCHAR(1),                  Used by the script to perform certain operations with only the most recently found devices id INT(4),                          This is irrelevant. phpMyEdit is not set to use triple keys so this column solves that issue.
 It is dynamically assigned every time
 PRIMARY KEY(if_index, mac, vlan),   Because there can be a device in more than one VLAN and with more than one interface index, the key is triple to be able to identify all unique connections.
 CONSTRAINT uniq UNIQUE(if_index, mac, vlan)

 # How it works
 * The script will create the table it needs, if it does not exist, yet using *netwatch.create_table()*.